O2 Pay monthly terms and conditions

 You can see the full terms of your Agreement below, by picking up a copy of our printed terms in an O2 shop, looking on our Website or by asking customer service to send you a copy.
 It’s important that you read and understand the full terms before you sign up.

-1. Charges/Price increases - From 2014 your Monthly Subscription Charges will be subject to an annual adjustment by the RPI Rate, (which could increase or decrease) and will first appear on your April bill.
-An example is below (RPI rates are illustrative only):
+1. Charges/Price increases - Each year your Monthly Subscription Charges will be subject to an annual adjustment by the RPI Rate, (which could be an increase or a decrease) and the adjusted amount will first appear on your April bill.
+E.g. below (RPI rates illustrative only):

 If your airtime tariff is £15 a month when you sign up in September.